Third man sent to federal prison for 2018 killing of Lincoln woman during home-invasion robbery

 In February, a jury found Patterson and Damon Williams guilty of murder, two counts of attempted robbery and a firearms conspiracy for what happened.
 Dante Williams pleaded guilty on the eve of trial.

-In court Tuesday, Brandon's daughter, Kyana, said regardless of Damon Williams's guilty plea, he deserves life in prison "to keep us and everyone else in Nebraska safe."
+In court Tuesday, Brandon's daughter, Kyana, said regardless of Damon Williams' guilty plea, he deserves life in prison "to keep us and everyone else in Nebraska safe."

 "These men came in and took a life for absolutely no reason.
 Got nothing out of it," she said.
 "He came into our home and chose to do the things that he did."